 This pushes many organizations to rethink their customer service technology to keep up with rising customer expectations.

-With the right tools in place, teams can respond faster, work more efficiently, and deliver consistent, high‑quality experiences across every touchpoint, without losing the human element that builds customer trust.
+With the right tools in place, teams can respond faster, work more efficiently, and deliver reliable, high‑quality experiences across every touchpoint, without losing the human element that builds customer trust.

-In this article, we’ll explore what customer service technology is, the key tools involved, and the benefits support teams gain from adopting the right solutions.
+In this article, we’ll explore what customer service technology is, the key components involved, and the benefits support teams gain from adopting the right solutions.

 What is customer service technology?